Minister's Advisory Council: Membership

 Carl Braun

-Mr. Carl Braun is Indigenous and holds his traditional land lessons and values high.
+Carl Braun is Indigenous and holds his traditional land lessons and values high.
 He has been sharing his Indigenous Knowledge & Natural Resource Management Technologist and environmental science skills with First Nations and governments for thirty years.
 As a technologist in the fisheries, wildlife, forestry sectors, he participated in many field projects functioning as project lead and liaison.
 As an Independent Advisor, he provided advisory services at technical and ministerial levels.
 As Executive Director, he led the Treaty Land Entitlement processes on behalf of 21 First Nations in Manitoba in collaboration with both the federal and provincial governments.
 As a Senior Mines and Minerals Analyst, he also worked for the Anishinabek of Ontario facilitating consultation processes within the Ontario Mining Act Modernization process.
-Mr. Braun also has extensive experience in government serving as a Senior Policy Analyst for Manitoba’s Department of Conservation and Water Stewardship working specifically on the Duty to Consult advising Interdepartmentally and on specific consultation processes at the ministerial and community level.
-Currently, Mr. Braun has joined the Mikisew Cree First Nation’s Government and Industry Relations office as the Manager, Government Relations and is managing general engagement and key formal consultation files with both federal and provincial government in the Alberta Oilsands region.
-He’s keen understanding of both federal and provincial policy and legislation allows him to function at an effective and efficient manner in collaboration with both the federal and provincial governments & within the context of Industry proponent projects and applications and policy and legislation review and creation.
-Mr. Braun’s experience with the Mikisew Cree and oilsands region provides a strong comprehension of federal impact assessment processes including formal Consultation and Accommodation methodologies and the assessment of potential impact to rights.
+Carl also has extensive experience in government serving as a Senior Policy Analyst for Manitoba’s Department of Conservation and Water Stewardship working specifically on the Duty to Consult advising Interdepartmentally and on specific consultation processes at the ministerial and community level.
+Currently, Carl has joined the Mikisew Cree First Nation’s Government and Industry Relations office as the Manager, Government Relations and is managing general engagement and key formal consultation files with both federal and provincial government in the Alberta Oilsands region.
+His keen understanding of both federal and provincial policy and legislation allows him to function at an effective and efficient manner in collaboration with both the federal and provincial governments and within the context of Industry proponent projects and applications and policy and legislation review and creation.
+Carl’s experience with the Mikisew Cree and oilsands region provides a strong comprehension of federal impact assessment processes including formal Consultation and Accommodation methodologies and the assessment of potential impact to rights.

 -